cs3157/recitations/recitation-7.md

 to be read into the right size memory space, you'll need to tell it the `size` of each item, and the number of items `nmemb` to read/write from/to the `stream`. `fwrite` promises not to modify the data that `ptr` references as well.
 The return the number of bytes read/written.
-If its anything less than what you expected, you should check what happened using `ferror` or `feof`.
+If it's anything less than what you expected, you should check what happened using `ferror` or `feof`.

 ### fseek ###